Mentors

 “What do you think I said?”

-“I said go away…and now I’ve said it twice.”
+“I said ‘go away’.”
 The figure raised a mittened fist.
-“Leave me alone.”
+“Leave me alone,” he said.
+“Go!”

-He felt another tug.
-“Come on Jay, we have to get going.”
+He felt another tug, from above.
+“Come on, we have to get going.”
 Mary turned him to her and hugged him, slowly and softly.
-“Michelle needs a bottle, and so will I if we stay out here any longer.”
+“Michelle needs a bottle, and so will I, if we stay out here any longer.”

-She took off a glove and raised her hand to touch and caress his face.
-“I’m so sorry.”
+She took off a glove, raised her hand and touched his face.
+“I’m sorry.”

 There was one last look back.
 He had to be sure.
-He had to do the right thing.
+He had to do the right thing here.

 The wheelchair was alone at the bottom of the Post Office Steps.
 There was a hint of the body’s shape shaking under the blanket.
 As Jay watched, a figure in a bulky winter coat and a red and blue Alouette tuque pulled down as far as it would go, ran up and got behind the chair.
 He began rocking the thing back and forth, trying to free it from the freezing slush; the rut it was caught in.
 One last heave and it was out.